Joining an Apple Music Family plan is pretty easy when you get down to it

-Apple Music offers three different plans for its users—a $4.99 per month plan for students who sign up with a university email address, a $9.99 individual plan and a $14.99 family plan that supports up to six Family Sharing accounts (or devices connected concurrently on one account).
+Apple Music offers three different plans for its users—a $4.99 per month plan for students who sign up with a university email address, a $9.99 individual plan, and a $14.99 family plan that supports up to six Family Sharing accounts (or devices connected concurrently on one account).
+But, once you pick a plan, it doesn't mean you're stuck with it forever.

-If you started on one plan but want to switch mid-subscription, or want to leave a Family sub-account to start off on your own, here's how to go about it.
+If you started on one plan but want to switch mid-subscription, or want to leave a Family sub-account to start off on your own, you can grab your best iPhone and switch your plan right in iOS 15.
 Don't worry: From my testing, you shouldn't lose your Apple Music library, likes, or data when switching between accounts.

-- How to move from an individual Apple Music plan to a Family plan

-- How to move from the head of a Family plan to an Individual plan
+Here's how tos witch between Apple Music Individual and Family plans.

 How to move from an individual Apple Music plan to a Family plan